 Stroll through the museum's greenhouse with its live cocoa trees and find out how the cocoa bean becomes a chocolate bar from start to finish in the museum's mini-production unit upstairs.
 The interactive displays are accessible for all ages and the exhibition texts are, helpfully, in English and German.

 More than 4,500 people take the guided tour each year.
-They go through the museum in detail with insider knowledge of chocolate and the museum.
+This allows chocolate fans to go through the museum gaining insider knowledge of everything chocolate.

 The Fountain of Chocolate